AtulSharma1403/calorie-tracker-bff/README.md

 The API includes endpoints to import data from CSV files into the database.
 The CSV files are located in the `files` directory:

 1. `food-calories.csv` - Contains nutritional information about various foods
-2. `MET-values1.csv` - Contains Metabolic Equivalent of Task (MET) values for different activities
+2. `MET-values.csv` - Contains Metabolic Equivalent of Task (MET) values for different activities

 To import the data, simply make a POST request to the respective endpoint: